Our approach to tax

 A global view

 Entain is a truly global business with more than 20 leading brands, accepting bets in more than 30 languages and more than 40 currencies.
-The Group holds over 130 licences in 40+ territories and the business therefore operates with a global structure with offices in 18 territories across five continents.
+The Group holds over 130 licences in 40+ territories and the business therefore operates with a global structure through offices across five continents.

 Although Entain PLC is incorporated in the Isle of Man, it is managed and controlled in the UK and, as a result, is tax resident in the UK (not the Isle of Man).